Gjorgjevikj/PWMsense/README.md

-  obj::end(); // uninstalls the ISR (stops monitoring) obj::reset(); // resets measures (starts monitoring from scratch) long int obj::pulseCount(); // returns the number of times the signal has changed (either raised or fallen) since the begin or reset has been called float obj::dutyCycle(); // returns the duty of the signal in % (0-100) - averaged over all cycles since reset float obj::prf(); // returns the frequency of the signal in Hz - averaged over all cycles since reset
+  obj::end(); // uninstalls the ISR (stops monitoring) obj::reset(); // resets measures (starts monitoring from scratch) long int obj::pulseCount(); // returns the number of times the signal has changed (either raised or fallen) since the begin or reset has been called float obj::duty(); // returns the duty of the signal in % (0-100) - averaged over all cycles since reset float obj::frequency(); // returns the frequency of the signal in Hz - averaged over all cycles since reset
   ```

   Global functions:
+  `FreqEstimate<pin>(timeout, n)` - determine the frequency of the signal on the given pin and returns as soon as n full cycles or at most timeout milliseconds have passed
-  `FreqEstimate<pin>(timeout, n)` and `DutyEstimate<pin>(timeout, n)` - determine the frequency / duty of the signal on the given pin and returns as soon as n full cycles or at most timeout milliseconds have passed
+  `DutyEstimate<pin>(timeout, n)` - determine the duty of the signal on the given pin and returns as soon as n full cycles or at most timeout milliseconds have passed